 One Time-Close construction loans are more complex than existing construction loans for a few obvious reasons-when a borrower has a home built from the ground with an OTC loan, builders must be paid, there are escrow requirements and procedures which must be followed, and there are unique requirements for this type of loan.

 Do you know what additional documentation may be required to close the deal?

 According to page 446 of HUD 4000.1, the FHA loan handbook, the additional documents to close include (but are not limited to) a construction rider, a disclosure agreement related to final inspections, a fully executed contract between the builder and the borrower(s), and documentation showing the borrower owns the land used for the project.

-FHA-Required Additional Documentation For One-Time Close Construction Loans
+FHA-Required Additional Documentation For One-Time Close / Single-Close Construction Loans

 Construction Rider and Construction Loan Agreement